NCMyTu/n-clone/tests/sqlite_benchmark_results.md

 ~**700**x faster when fetching newest pages and **40**x for later pages.
 Now I'm satisfied.
 Or am I?

 * Fetching the last pages is slow because SQLite has to scan top-down.
 But why scan top-down when I can scan bottom-up?
-I can cache `total_page`, and if `page_number` is larger than `total_page` / 2, I can just reverse the scan order.
+I can cache `total_page`, and if `page_number > total_page / 2`, I can just reverse the scan order.
 After pulling my hair finding the correct `LIMIT` and `OFFSET` and wrestling with test cases, here’s the result:

 | page_start | page_end | avg | p50 | p95 | p99 |
 |-----------:|---------:|----:|----:|----:|----:|